Nova-UTD/navigator/docs/Perception/lidar.md

 Title: Junction Manager
 Parent: Perception
 ---
-# \<Node lidar processing node\>
+# \<Dual lidar processing node\>

 Maintained by Nova(Vindhya Kaushal)

 ## Overview

 This node responsible for processing LiDAR data.
-It is assigned to perform various tasks related to LiDAR data, including preprocessing and filtering.
+It is a ROS2 node for fusing, filtering, and processing LiDAR data from two sensors.
+The node subscribes to two PointCloud2 messages, one from each LiDAR sensor.
+It then transforms the point clouds into the base_link frame of the vehicle, removes ground points, and publishes the fused and filtered point cloud to the /lidar topic.

 ### In: